FlowFuse/flowfuse/docs/install/kubernetes/azure.md

 If making use of the Persistent Storage feature you will need to provide a StorageClass that support MultiPod mounting.

-e.g. Azure Disks backed Persistent Volumes
+e.g. Azure Files backed Persistent Volumes

 You should also set the `nobrl` Mount Option to ensure things like SQLite databases work correctly if using the Azure Files back Persistent Volumes.